|External View (photo)

 discrete.
 This bar also shows Sky Sports.'

 The nearest pub to the ground is the 'Inn on the Lake' (previously called the Beacon).
 However it no longer welcomes football fans on matchdays.
 About a 15 minute walk away towards Bletchley is the Enigma Tavern on Saxon Street.
 This pub also offers food, has a large beer garden and is child friendly.
 To find this pub, just follow the signs for Bletchley by Asda and you will reach the pub on your left.
+If arriving into Bletchley Railway station then nearby, is the Park Inn and Bletchley Working Mens Club.
+The latter postively welcomes away fans and shows both Sky and BT Sports (see advert below).

 Guy Plumb adds; 'There is also Fenny Stratford which is located a mile south of the stadium along Watling Street.
 Fenny has seven pubs within a five minute walk of each other plus a fish and chip shop'.
 Caroline Charlesworth a visiting Leicester fan tells me; 'Many Leicester fans headed to Fenny Startford, as it is about a 20 minute walk from the ground and seems to be the better bet of all the areas round the ground after speaking to others who went elsewhere.
 We actually caught the train and got off at Fenny Stratford.
 Right by the station is the ‘The Red Lion’.
 This is in a lovely setting right beside a Canal Lock – nice for those early and end of season days out as they have a decent size garden and plenty of room to stand around outside'.

 Mary McConnell a Sheffield United fan informs me; 'I would recommend the Swan Hotel in Fenny Stratford, its on the corner of Watling Street and Simpson Road (this road runs down to the railway station).
 The locals were friendly and the landlord most accommodating.
 It has a large car park that accommodated our supporters coach. and part from the usual fayre of drinks, they offered nice fresh rolls, which makes a nice change to the usual chips and a burger that's offered in most places!
 Its not often that we find some where so nice to away supporters but this place couldn't of done more, big thumbs up to The Swan Hotel.'
 To get to both the Red Lion and Swan Hotel pubs from Fenny Stratford station you need to turn left as you step off the train.
 Walk down to the level crossing and turn right for The Swan Hotel and left for The Red Lion.
 Both pubs are just a couple of minutes from the level crossing'.
+Also nearby on the High Street is the Chequers pub, which has the benefit of having both Sky and BT Sports.

 |How To Get There By Car & Where To Park|